Kaaz/DiscordBot/readme.md

 ## Per guild configuration

-The per-guild configuration can be accessed though the **!config** command, to use it you must be the server owner, or have the discord-administrator permission
+The per-guild configuration can be accessed through the **!config** command, to use it you must be the server owner, or have the discord-administrator permission

 The following settings can be changed per guild: